simplyhexagonal/doorlock/README.md

 And if you'd like a more thorough example take a look at the mock and test files under the `specs` directory on this repository.

+## Troubleshooting

+- If a user that's supposed to be given access keeps being blocked, there may be an error produced by missing data or properties that is being suppressed by the `catch` logic.
+In these cases simply try and refactor the catch logic to log the error (i.e. `.catch((e) => console.log(e))`) to get more details to debug with, although it would be advisable that you refactor the catch clause to verify the error and alert you of any error other than `Unauthorized`.

 ## Development and build scripts

 Rollup was chosen to handle the transpiling, compression, and any other transformations needed to get